Methods by Hole Size

 Spackle vs Joint Compound

 For holes under half an inch, spackle works great.
+This Old House recommends lightweight spackle for anything this size.
 It dries faster than joint compound, shrinks less in small applications, and doesn't require mixing.
 I keep a small container of lightweight spackle in the garage for these quick repairs.

 Self-Adhesive Mesh Patches